 \begin{theorem} There exists a finitely presented group with undecidable conjugacy problem and quadratic Dehn function. \end{theorem}

-As in several of our previous papers (\cite{SBR, BORS, OS06, O17} the construction is based on an $S$-machine (we call it $\mmm_5$) which can be viewed as a computing device with undecidable halting problem or as a group which is a multiple HNN extension of a free group. $S$-machines were first introduced by Sapir in \cite{SBR} (see Section \ref{SM} below for the definition used here and \cite{S} for various other definitions).
+As in several of our previous papers (\cite{SBR, BORS, OS06, O18} and others) the construction is based on an $S$-machine (we call it $\mmm_5$) which can be viewed as a computing device with undecidable halting problem or as a group which is a multiple HNN extension of a free group. $S$-machines were first introduced by Sapir in \cite{SBR} (see Section \ref{SM} below for the definition used here and \cite{S} for various other definitions).

-In order to describe some ideas of our proof in more details, let us start with a simple example of an $S$-machine $\sbf$ (That $S$-machine first appeared in \cite{OS6}.
+In order to describe some ideas of our proof in more details, let us start with a simple example of an $S$-machine $\sbf$.
+(That $S$-machine first appeared in \cite{OS6}.
 The corresponding group was the first example of a group with polynomial Dehn function, linear isodiametric function and non-simply connected asymptotic cones answering a question of C. Dru\c tu.)
 It is a rewriting system \cite{Sbook} with alphabet $\{a,q, a\iv, q\iv\}$ and two "same" rules $\theta_i\colon q\to aq$ and their inverses $\theta_i\iv\colon q\to a\iv q$, $i=1,2$.
 The rewriting system works with group words in $\{a,q\}$.
-And applying a rule $\theta_i^{\pm 1}$ means replacing every letter $q^{\epsilon}$ (where $\epsilon=\pm 1$ by $(a^{\pm 1})q)^\epsilon$ and then reducing the word.
-The $S$-machine $\sbf$ can also be viewed as a multiple HNN extension of the free group $\la a,q\ra$: (Note that this is far from the only way to interpret an $S$-machines as groups.
+And applying a rule $\theta_i^{\pm 1}$ means replacing every letter $q^{\epsilon}$ (where $\epsilon=\pm 1$) by $(a^{\pm 1})q^\epsilon$ and then reducing the word.
+The $S$-machine $\sbf$ can also be viewed as a multiple HNN extension of the free group $\la a,q\ra$: (Note that this is far from the only way to interpret $S$-machines as groups.
 We are using a different interpretation in this paper, and the most complicated one so far was used in \cite{OS04}.
 But the main principle is still the same.)

 As the name $S$-machine suggests, we can also consider $\sbf$ as a kind of Turing machine with tape letter $a$, state letter $q$ and commands $\theta_1, \theta_2$ (and their inverses).
 Then we can consider {\em computations}.
 Say, is a {\em reduced} computation of $\sbf$.
-At the same time if we consider $\sbf$ as an HNN-extension of the free group, then this computation corresponds the van Kampen diagram on Figure \ref{p:1}.
+At the same time if we consider $\sbf$ as a multiple HNN-extension $S$ of the free group, then this computation corresponds to the van Kampen diagram on Figure \ref{p:1}.

 This diagram is called the {\em trapezium} corresponding to the computation (\ref{es}).
 Three things need to be noticed from this diagram.